aaron-grau/curic/react/homeworks/questions/jbuilder.md

   }
 ```

-Note not only the nested object, but also the use of associations
+Note the nested object, and the use of associations
 (`@message.creator`) and view helpers (`url_for`).

 Let's make some templates!
 Start by making a `show.json.jbuilder` view for your